turbot/guardrails-docs/docs/runbooks/enterprise-install/mod-install/index.md

 You have successfully installed a mod in the Guardrails environment.
 Now you can monitor the installation for any issues and document any anomalies.

-- [ ] The mod will appear in the list with the installed version with a green tick.
+- [ ] The mod will appear in the list with the installed version indicated with a green checkmark.

 ![Mod Install Confirmation](/images/docs/guardrails/runbooks/enterprise-install/mod-install/mod-install-confirmation.png)